19th and 20th century France; literature and the visual arts; cognitive approaches to literature; aesthetics

 PhD in French with a minor in Italian (2013), Stanford University

 BA in Comparative Literature (2007), Vanderbilt University

-Her latest article (forthcoming in Nineteenth-Century French Studies) examines descriptions of landscapes and perceptual distortions in Marcel Proust's In Search of Lost Time.
-Her previous piece (Nineteenth-Century French Studies, vol. 46, no. 1 & 2), among other articles.
-Her previous publications include a discussion of the intertextual and interartistic dimensions of Marie Krysinska's poetry (Nineteenth-Century French Studies, vol. 46, no. 1 & 2), a piece on how and why Proust's labyrinthine sentences change the way we read (Poetics Today, vol. 37, no. 1) and an essay on the poetics of Yves Bonnefoy (Romance Notes, vol. 53, no. 1).
+She recently authored "Cognitive Bias and Narrative Credibility in Proust" (forthcoming in Philosophy and Literature, vol. 45, no. 1) and "Reading, Attention, and Poetic Suggestion: 'Éventail (de Madame Mallarmé)'" (French Studies, vol. 48, no. 1 & 2), among other articles.
+Her previous publications include a discussion of the intertextual and interartistic dimensions of Marie Krysinska's poetry (Nineteenth-Century French Studies, vol. 46, no. 1 & 2), a piece on how and why Proust's labyrinthine sentences change the way we read (Poetics Today, vol. 37, no. 1), and an essay on the poetics of Yves Bonnefoy (Romance Notes, vol. 53, no. 1).

 Since joining the faculty at Appalachian in 2014, she has designed a variety of new classes, including a General Education course on filmic adaptations, a short-term study abroad program in Paris, and a graduate course on instructional methods for French teachers.
 She offers a graduate seminar titled "Literature and Cognition" (FRE 5532) on the UNC Language Exchange and also regularly teaches Masterworks of French Literature, Women Writers of French Expression, and language courses at all levels.

 Previously, she taught as a Lecturer at Stanford, where she completed Oral Proficiency Interview training and became an ACTFL Certified Tester in French.